libp2p/workshop/examples/example-workshop/en/rs/01-hello-world/lesson.md

 ## Your Task

-Create a Rust program that prints "Hello, world!" to the console.
+Create a Rust program that prints "Hello, World!" to the console.

 To complete this task:

 1. Edit the file named `main.rs` in the `src/` subfolder of your Rust project
-2. Write a Rust program that prints "Hello, world!" to the console
+2. Write a Rust program that prints "Hello, World!" to the console
 3. Run the check command to verify your solution

 ## Hint - Getting Started